 - Updates to your website’s link structure.
 You’ll need to change all your webpages from HTTP to HTTPS.
-This takes some work, both on the hosting servers and within your CMS.
+This takes some behind-the-scenes work, both on the hosting servers and within your website's content management system (CMS).
 But once it’s done, it’s done.

 Unfortunately, enabling HTTPS is more than just flipping a switch.
-But it’s worthwhile to protect visitors’ data, and to keep your traffic levels healthy.
+However, it’s worthwhile to protect visitors’ data, and to keep your traffic levels healthy.

 Check your website.
 If it’s not HTTPS-enabled yet, please contact the website’s administrator and ask them to institute HTTPS.